Lloyds set to follow RBS with hefty 2011 loss

-LONDON Lloyds (LLOY.L) is set to follow rival Royal Bank of Scotland (RBS.L) with a hefty 2011 loss, highlighting the difficulty Britain faces in trying to sell the stakes in the two banks it acquired when it bailed them out more than three years ago.
+LONDON Feb 24 Lloyds is set to follow rival Royal Bank of Scotland with a hefty 2011 loss, highlighting the difficulty Britain faces in trying to sell the stakes in the two banks it acquired when it bailed them out more than three years ago.

 Lloyds, 40 percent owned by the British government, will bear the brunt of writedowns and restructuring costs, as it sells non-core businesses and cuts thousands of jobs.

-Bank of America Merrill Lynch has forecast a loss of around 2.3 billion pounds, while Deutsche Bank has put the figure at 4.1 billion, against a 2010 profit of 281 million.
+Bank of America Merrill Lynch has forecast a loss of around 2.3 billion pounds ($3.6 billion), while Deutsche Bank has put the figure at 4.1 billion, against a 2010 profit of 281 million.
 Lloyds itself says the consensus forecast is for a 4 billion loss.

 The annual results presentation will be the first since Chief Executive Antonio Horta-Osorio took nearly two months off work with a fatigue-related illness at the end of 2011, which raised doubts over whether or not he could cope with the job.